erNachete/YTDownloader/README.md

 ## 💡 Troubleshooting

-- If the icon does not appear in the exe, ensure `icon.ico` exists before building and that you are running the exe from the `dist/` folder.
+- If the icon does not appear in the exe, ensure `resources/icon.ico` exists before building and that you are running the exe from the `dist/` folder.
 - If ffmpeg is not found, make sure the `ffmpeg` folder is present in your project root before building.
 - If you get errors about missing modules, check that all requirements are installed in your virtual environment.